brittleru/abusive-language-detection/README.md

 ```

 ## Dataset References
-1. Vidgen, Bertie, et al. "Learning from the worst: Dynamically generated datasets to improve online hate detection." arXiv preprint arXiv:2012.15761 (2020).
+1. Vidgen, Bertie, et al. "Learning from the worst: Dynamically generated datasets to improve online hate detection."
+   arXiv preprint arXiv:2012.15761 (2020).
 2. Davidson, Thomas, et al. "Automated hate speech detection and the problem of
    offensive language."
 Proceedings of the International AAAI Conference on Web and
    Social Media.
 Vol. 11.
 No. 1.
 (2017).
+3. Zampieri, Marcos, et al. "Predicting the type and target of offensive posts in social media." arXiv
+   preprint arXiv:1902.09666 (2019).
+4.
+5.